-Slide 5

 No

 "We show the TD

 Ameritrade statement and

 match it to the Bivio

 Valuation report monthly.

 We have balanced every

 year for 21 years"

-When you registered, we asked you whether you planned to do a club audit and why.
-I wanted to share two responses anonymously from the comments.
+We asked clubs if they planned to do a club audit and why.
+Here are a few responses we received.

-This club answered "No"
+This first club answered "No", they are not planning to do an Audit.

-This was their reasoning.
-It looks pretty good.